richard-scryber/scryber.core/docs/drawing_fonts.rst

 Changing the default font
 -------------------------

-As we can see from the options above, it is also possible to set a different font as the default used by documents.
+As we can see from the options below, it is also possible to set a different font as the default used by documents.
 This can be any of the System fonts, Other fonts from the font folder, or explicitly registered fonts can be the default.
 And also changed direclty within the application.